 - Curriculum includes Nursing Success Strategies, an innovative course that promotes outstanding academic performance

-- All Nursing courses are Web-enhanced using Angel online learning management system
+- All Nursing courses are Web-enhanced using Blackboard online learning management system

 - Individualized academic counseling and enrichment strategies support success in a rigorous curriculum